cobratbq/wake/README.md

 ----

 ### In progress ###
-* Describe the format of 'wake.conf'.

 ### Others ###
-* Add parameter '-v' for verbose output.
-Be (pretty much completely) silent by default.
-* Check for availability of work: no mac addresses and no profile specified?
 * Separately check for a correct configuration, after having loaded the config file and the commandline arguments.
 * Default profile that is used when no profile or mac address is specified?
 (Just start the binary to make it work.)
 * Support multiple broadcast addresses, for waking devices on multiple networks simultaneously.